aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Player UI/Pick.md

 # Pick
-This enum describes the current interface the player is naviguating.
+This enum describes the current top level interface the player is naviguating.
 The current one is stored in the `currentaction` field.
 It can be thought as the top level interface while [Actions](Actions.md) is the sub level one.

 |Value|Name|Description|
 |-----|----|-----------|